 - The settings app should be open first.

 - Now the user needs to go to the Group of Apps settings.

-- The user will have to select the option named Apps and Features from the tab.
+- The user must select the option Apps and Features from the tab.

 - Now click on the given two apps to uninstall them one by one.
 They are- Microsoft Teams and Machine-wide Teams Installer.